aclark4life/blog-2017/2015/02/10/please-do-my-homework/index.rst

 .. post:: 2015/02/10

+.. category:: Misc

+**Reminiscent of A Simple Printer of Nested Lists.**

 Reminiscent of `this phenomenon <http://blog.aclark.net/2012/05/23/a-simple-printer-of-nested-lists/>`_, I'm slowly being driven insane by Redditors asking `/r/Python <http://www.reddit.com/r/Python>`_ to do their homework for them.
 E.g.

 .. image:: /images/homework1.png